bombchus/z64-music-wiki/docs/advanced/midi/sysex.md

 | `F0H` | `7FH 7FH 04H 01H llH mmH` | `F7H` |

 !!! info
-    The only values that need to be edited are the `llH` and `mmH` values which correspond to the LSB and MSB of the command itself.
+    The only values that need to be edited are the `llH` and `mmH` values, which correspond to the LSB and MSB of the command itself.

 #### String Value Information
 | Byte | Decription |